wikimedia/tools-global-search/CONTRIBUTING.md

     [APCu](https://www.php.net/manual/en/book.apcu.php) in your environment, you may simply use the `filesystem`.
   * `OAUTH_KEY` / `OAUTH_SECRET` - See below for OAuth instructions.
   * `LOGGED_IN_USER` - For development purposes; Set this to any value to simulate login and bypass OAuth.
+  * `TRUSTED_PROXES` - Necessary on Toolforge because it uses a reverse proxy.
 * `./bin/console server:run` to run the development server.

 While developing, you may need to clear the cache to get the latest results from your query.
-To do this, use `./bin/console cache:clear` (or `./bin/console c:c` for short).
+To do this, use `symfony console cache:clear` (or `symfony console c:c` for short).

 ## OAuth

 The OAuth consumer can be created at https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose.
-Set the OAuth "callback" URL to `https://tools.wmflabs.org/global-search/oauth_callback`, and check the "Allow consumer to specify a callback" option.
+Set the OAuth "callback" URL to `https://global-search.toolforge.org/oauth_callback`, and check the "Allow consumer to specify a callback" option.

-Similarly for a local environment you'd set the callback URL to `http://localhost:8000/oauth_callback` (or whatever port the app is running on).
-However unless you're testing the OAuth functionality itself, it is easier to set the `LOGGED_IN_USER` option in .env to any value.
-This will simulate login and you won't need to bother with creating an OAuth consumer.
+Similarly, for a local environment you'd set the callback URL to `http://localhost:8000/oauth_callback` (or whatever port the app is running on).
+However, unless you're testing the OAuth functionality itself, it is easier to set the `LOGGED_IN_USER` option in .env to any value.
+This will simulate login, and you won't need to bother with creating an OAuth consumer.
 Note you still will need to click the 'Login' button.

 ## Generating assets